-Complaints received by her office are confidential, Looman notes, and that the department protects workers from retaliation from employers to the best of its ability.
+Complaints received by her office are confidential, Looman notes, and the department protects workers from retaliation from employers to the best of its ability.
 Generally, complaints to the Labor Department must be for incidents that have occurred within the past two years, and an investigation into your employer typically takes a few months.

 Another potential path to recover wages you're owed, although without the benefit of anonymity: the courts.
 "Given the technical nature of the FLSA, attorneys who specialize in the area can make a tremendous difference," says Cohen.
 "They're also likely more efficient at helping employees fight these cases because they're motivated by their own profits — their interests often align with those of their clients."

 If you hire a private lawyer, look for one that will work on a contingency basis, meaning that you pay a percentage of your award if you win rather than paying an up-front fee.
 "This allows even low-wage workers to get effective representation," says Cohen.